 A verdict for an assurance component is determined by the resulting verdicts assigned to the corresponding evaluator action elements.
 The evaluation was conducted based upon CC version 3.1 rev 5 and CEM version 3.1 rev 5.
-The evaluation determined the Cisco Secure Firewall ASA Virtual 9.20 TOE to be Part 2 extended, and to meet the SARs contained in the NDcPP22e/STFFW14e/VPNGW13.
+The evaluation determined the Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series TOE to be Part 2 extended, and to meet the SARs contained in the NDcPP22e/STFFW14e/VPNGW13.